Electricity Market Reform

 Eligible generators and customers that can demand side manage their consumption can both participate in this scheme.

-Haven customers will see the charges relating to EMR appearing on their bills from June onwards.
+Customers will see the charges relating to EMR on their bills.
+These charges are explained below.

 For HH customers, there will be four lines on bills under ‘Taxes, Levies and Other Statutory Obligations’ with reconciliation appearing on bills as additional lines.
 The four lines will appear as follows: